FAQ: Fluffy Audio Questions

 Kontakt is a standalone product bought from Native Instruments or it’s part of the Komplete and Komplete Ultimate bundles.

-There’s a quick way to check if you have it.
-Open Kontakt, and have a read to the name in the title bar.
-If there’s a Player name after Kontakt, you don’t own the full version of Kontakt (or maybe you have it but you have to authorize it using the Service Center / Native Access app).
+To check if your version of NI Kontakt is the full version rather than the Player open Kontakt and read the name in the title bar: if there is written “Player” after Kontakt, you don’t own the full version of Kontakt (or, if you own it, you could have to authorize it using the Service Center/Native Access application).

 A: You are probably running your library in Kontakt Player.
 To run our sample libraries properly you need a full version of Kontakt.

-Q: I downloaded the library and i tried adding it to my Kontakt Player but it does not recognizes it as a library.
+Q: I downloaded the library and i tried to add it to my Kontakt Player but it doesn’t recognizes it as a library.
+Why?

 A: According to Native Instruments policy, developers who want their products to run in Kontakt Player need to pay a fee.
 This fee has to be paid in advance for hundreds of copies of the library.